Scopes and Hubs

 You can also apply this configuration when unsetting a user at logout:

 To learn what useful information can be associated with scopes see the context documentation.

-We also have support for pushing and configuring a scope in one go.
-This is typically called
+We also support pushing and configuring a scope within a single call.
+This is typically

-push-scope which is also very helpful if you only want to send data with one specific event.
-In the following example we are using that function to attach a
+you only want to send data for one specific event.
+In the following example we use

 level and a